elysahall/aws-cli/awscli/topics/s3-config.rst

 **Default** - ``8MB``

-When uploading, downloading, or copying a file, the S3 commands will switch to multipart operations if the file reaches a given size threshold.
+When uploading, downloading, or copying a file, the S3 commands switch to multipart operations if the file reaches a given size threshold.
 The ``multipart_threshold`` controls this value.
 You can specify this value in one of two ways:

 * The file size in bytes.
 For example, ``1048576``.